ONLYOFFICE/Kubernetes-Docs/docs/HPA_CUSTOM_METRICS.md

 - That the `external.metrics.k8s.io` APIService is registered: `kubectl get apiservice | grep external.metrics`

 ### Step 5.
 Re-deploy DocumentServer with the new autoscaling configuration

+Note: Set `converter.autoscaling.targetCPU.enabled` and  `converter.autoscaling.targetMemory.enabled` to `false` if you do not install `metrics-server` and don't need use HPA based on cpu/ram resouces.

 Create a file `converter-autoscaling-values.yaml` with the queue-based autoscaling parameters: